 Is it for you?

 Guests signing up for the Rogers Pass Alpinist Camp need to be fit and in good physical shape.
-This is a strenuous and demanding program involving lots of height gain, not only to the peaks but also to the camps.
-You should also be comfortable and efficient at seconding 5.6 rock and have had previous experience with multi-pitch alpine rock routes.
-This is one of our more physical programs.
+This is a demanding program involving lots of height gain, not only to the peaks but also to camp.
+You should also be comfortable and efficient at seconding 5.4 rock and have had previous experience with 4th class alpine rock routes.